harshithiremath/ProtoFlag-2020/README.md

 ### The First Flag
 ---
-A link can seen in the Poster of the event.
+A link can be seen in the Poster of the event.
 **Ans**: Visit the link, where a fake flag is displayed.
 Inspecting the sourcecode of the page reveals the real flag.

 ### Look Closely!
 ---
 You can hide data in messages by adding them to the last few bytes of the images without changing the actual image as it mostly contains metadata.
 Given Image: [File](Files/try-me.jpg)
-**Ans**: Open the image in a hex editor and scroll the last few bytes of the image to get your flag.
+**Ans**: Open the image in a hex editor and scroll down to the last few bytes of the image to get your flag.
 If you are running Linux, you might as well pass the image into strings; run `strings img_name` in terminal

 ### Some Cipher!
 ---